 The pamphlet, moreover, says Don't Waste Suffering!
 Pay the Ransom - for Souls:

 Why should there be an Apostolate of Suffering?

 I have been redeemed by the Cross.
 Therefore I must cooperate in the salvation of souls.
 I can be and I desire to be an apostle in my sufferings.
 Tears shed without love are wasted and embitter the soul.
 To weep with love consoles, sanctifies and redeems.
 No one is nearer the Crucified King.

-the secret of true happiness and meaning in this life:
+Mary Fabyan Windeatt in her 1949 book shows the above is the secret of true happiness and meaning in this life: